Luke 24:1-53 Comments by Stephen Ricker

 * "Peace be with you" -"Peace" in Greek is "eirene".
 It is probably from a prime verb "eiro" (to join).
 It means prosperity, one, peace, quietness, rest, and set at one again.

 * The resurrected Jesus greeted them with this phrase a lot.
-In those days it was a traditional greeting.
+In those days it was a traditional Jewish greeting.
 Why did Jesus use it?
 Jesus gave this common greeting new significance by his resurrect.
 Basically one could say he was blessing them, but it has greater meaning than just a blessing.
 Sinful and mortal man could be at peace for because of Christ and in Christ was the power of resurrection over sin and death.
 Mankind does not need to be restless about their lives and futures (as the disciples were) for life is more than the brief few year here on this world.
 I can have peace of mind, heart and soul.

 >How did they respond?